logiqai/docs/irondb/getting-started/zfs-guide.md

 ## Obtaining ZFS Packages[​](https://docs.circonus.com/irondb/getting-started/zfs-guide#obtaining-zfs-packages) <a href="#obtaining-zfs-packages" id="obtaining-zfs-packages"></a>

-### RHEL and CentOS[​](https://docs.circonus.com/irondb/getting-started/zfs-guide#rhel-and-centos) <a href="#rhel-and-centos" id="rhel-and-centos"></a>

-Follow the [RHEL & CentOS](https://github.com/zfsonlinux/zfs/wiki/RHEL-and-CentOS) getting-started guide.
-The kABI-tracking kmod version is the easiest to manage, as there is nothing to compile, and it is designed to work with the stock EL7 kernels.

 ### Ubuntu[​](https://docs.circonus.com/irondb/getting-started/zfs-guide#ubuntu) <a href="#ubuntu" id="ubuntu"></a>

 Packages for ZFS are available from the standard Ubuntu repository.